 - Select the Menu icon that’s present in either the upper-left or upper-right corner, depending on the device you’re using.

 - Tap Cellular Data Usage.

 - Select either Automatic, Maximum Data, Save Data, or Wi-Fi Only.

 Shared Netflix accounts mean that family or friends will be using the service over multiple devices, and we all know that there’s always someone who hogs usage, so Netflix provides you the option to implement data restrictions for each user.
 You can even specify an hourly limit to data usage for certain applications.
 When everyone has the same data allotment, there will be no petty conflicts or grudges between members, and everyone on the plan will have better service functionality.

 Here’s a look at them:

-- Automatic: This adjusts automatically to deliver the highest possible quality, based on your current internet connection speed.
+- Automatic: Automatic allows you to maintain the best quality based on your internet connection speed.

 - Low: Low allows 0.3GB per hour per device.

 - Medium: This allows 0.7 GB per hour per device at an SD resolution.